SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getexperimentsformodelhistory"></a>
 # **GetExperimentsForModelHistory**
-> ExperimentEntity GetExperimentsForModelHistory (string modelHistoryID)
+> ExperimentEntity GetExperimentsForModelHistory (string modelHistoryServerId, string modelHistoryID)

 Obtain all experiments for a model history / workspace